Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas

 We hope that these results will serve as a useful guide for experiments, and provide comparison and benchmark for the many analytical and computational studies being stimulated by the intense ongoing experimental efforts.
 This study also paves the way for further precision many-body computations in the 2D Fermi gas, including effective range effects~\cite{Mulkerin2020a,Mulkerin2019, Mulkerin2020b}, the pseudogap phenomena~\cite{Feld2011,Matsumoto2017,Mulkerin2020a}, and spin-orbit coupling~\cite{Shihao2016PRL}, among many others.

-We thank Qijin Chen and Xingcan Yao for helpful discussions.
-Y.Y.H. acknowledges the hospitality of Northwest University, Renmin University of China and Institute of Physics, Chinese Academy of Sciences, where part of this work was done during academic visits.
+We thank Qijin Chen, Xingcan Yao and Wei Zhang for helpful discussions.
+Y. Y. H. thanks the hospitality of Renmin University of China and Institute of Physics, Chinese Academy of Sciences, where part of this work was done during the academic visits.
+Y. Y. H. acknowledges the National Natural Science Foundation of China (NSFC) under Grant No. 12047502.
 The Flatiron Institute is a division of the Simons Foundation.

 \onecolumngrid